saatwikchatkara/Project-2-Quantum-for-Portfolio-Optimization/README.md

     Your terminal prompt should now show `(venv)` indicating the active environment.

 4.  **Install Project Dependencies:**
-    With the virtual environment activated, install all required Python packages:
+    With the virtual environment activated, install all required Python packages using the `requirements.txt` file:
     ```bash
-    pip install yfinance pandas numpy matplotlib scikit-learn pennylane pennylane-lightning
+    pip install -r requirements.txt
     ```
-    This command installs:
-    * `yfinance`: For fetching historical financial data efficiently.
-    * `pandas`: For robust data manipulation and analysis, especially with DataFrames.
-    * `numpy`: The fundamental package for numerical computing in Python, providing array operations.
-    * `matplotlib`: For creating static, animated, and interactive visualizations.
-    * `scikit-learn`: A comprehensive machine learning library, specifically used here for `sklearn.decomposition.PCA`.
-    * `pennylane`: The core open-source quantum machine learning library.
-    * `pennylane-lightning`: Provides the high-performance `lightning.qubit` simulator backend for PennyLane.

 ## Usage Instructions